Rocket Lab USA Inc. (RKLB) Shares Up Despite Recent Market Volatility

-Rocket Lab USA Inc. (NASDAQ: RKLB)’s stock price has increased by 1.80 compared to its previous closing price of 3.89.
-Despite this, the company has seen a gain of 2.86% in its stock price over the last five trading days.
-Barron’s reported on 03/22/23 that Virgin Orbit Buoyed as Work Resumes on Next Space Mission
+Rocket Lab USA Inc. (NASDAQ: RKLB)’s stock price has increased by 2.28 compared to its previous closing price of 3.95.
+Despite this, the company has experienced a 2.80% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Rocket Lab USA Inc. (NASDAQ: RKLB) Right Now?

-Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 as “hold,” and 1 as “sell.”
+There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for RKLB is $9.33, which is $5.37 above the current market price.
-The public float for RKLB is 372.96M, and currently, shorts hold a 6.64% of that float.
-The average trading volume for RKLB on March 30, 2023 was 3.68M shares.
+The average price predicted by analysts for RKLB is $9.33, which is $5.29 above the current price.
+The public float for RKLB is 372.96M and currently, short sellers hold a 6.64% ratio of that float.
+The average trading volume of RKLB on April 03, 2023 was 3.66M shares.

 RKLB’s Market Performance

-RKLB’s stock has seen a 2.86% increase for the week, with a -12.00% drop in the past month and a 11.24% gain in the past quarter.
-The volatility ratio for the week is 4.79%, and the volatility levels for the past 30 days are at 5.34% for Rocket Lab USA Inc. The simple moving average for the last 20 days is -2.41% for RKLB stock, with a simple moving average of -13.36% for the last 200 days.
+RKLB stock saw a decrease of 2.80% in the past week, with a monthly decline of -4.72% and a quarterly a decrease of 9.49%.
+The volatility ratio for the week is 4.70%, and the volatility levels for the last 30 days are 5.27% for Rocket Lab USA Inc. (RKLB).
+The simple moving average for the last 20 days is 0.46% for RKLB stock, with a simple moving average of -11.57% for the last 200 days.

 Analysts’ Opinion of RKLB